01life/MetaflowX/README.md

 ### 3.2 Demo runs
-The `assets` folder contains demo input file.
+The `test` folder contains demo input file.
 These files consist of paired-end (PE) reads in FASTQ format.
 The following command is used to test mode1, which corresponds to the Quality Control (QC) function.

    ```bash
    nextflow run MetaflowX \